Talk About A Traditional Object Of Your Country: IELTS Speaking Cue Card

 What other traditional objects are significant in Indian culture?

-In addition to the Tia, other significant traditional objects in Indian culture include the Diya, which is similar but often made of clay, and various types of handicrafts like pottery and textiles that represent regional artistry and heritage.
+In addition to the Tia, other significant traditional objects in India include the Diya, which is similar but often made of clay, and various types of handicrafts like pottery and textiles that represent different regions and cultures within India.

 Band 6